Home » Easy » DIY Pedestal Bowl Made from Bits & Pieces

 This DIY Pedestal Bowl first appeared on Homeright.com.
-I did a quick tutorial on how to make it, and showed you how to paint it using the Homeright small spray shelter and the Homeright Finish Max.
-Today I’ll give you a few more details and tips as well as show you how I finished the details on the catch-all pedestal bowl.
+I did a quick tutorial on how to make it and showed you how to paint it using the Homeright small spray shelter and the Homeright Finish Max.
+Today, I’ll give you a few more details and tips and show you how I finished the details on the catch-all pedestal bowl.

 How to make a DIY Pedestal Bowl